cnordenb/Fresh-Random-Civ-Picker_GUI/README.md

 This is an application which generates a randomly drawn civilisation out of the civilisations available to play in a computer game called "Age of Empires II: Definitive Edition" which is a real-time strategy game.
 What my application offers which the random civ generator in the game itself doesn't is the "freshness" which is that a civilisation is not repeated until all the civilisations have been iterated through.

 ## Features
 - **Draw a fresh random civ!**
-*Never draw the same civ twice within the civ pool.*
+*Never draw the same civ twice within the civ pool.
+Click the Drawn button or press the spacebar.*

 - **Reset the drawn civ pool at any time!**
-*Whenever you want, reset the program and render all enabled civs drawable.*
+*Whenever you want, reset the program and render all enabled civs drawable.
+Click the Reset button or press Enter.*

 - **Go to the tech tree!**
-*At any time, go to the tech tree of the drawn civ.*
+*At any time, go to the tech tree of the drawn civ.
+Click the Tech Tree button or press T.*

 - **Track drawn and remaining civs!**
-*See which civs have been drawn and which are remaining on the log tab.*
+*See which civs have been drawn and which are remaining on the log tab.
+Navigate to the log by clicking the Log tab, or by pressing 2 or tab.*

 - **Customise your own civ pool!**
-*Tailor the exact civ pool you want using the civ pool tab.*
+*Tailor the exact civ pool you want using the civ pool tab.
+Navigate to the civ pool by clicking the Civ Pool tab or pressing 3 or tab.
+Toggle civs by clicking their corresponding checkbox.*

 - **Save your custom civ pool preset!**
 ![image](https://github.com/user-attachments/assets/1772bbd2-9e89-4112-b741-03d680e25884)